-Directors are appointed for a term not exceeding four years (in practice usually for three years) by the General Meeting of Shareholders, which can also dismiss them at any time.
+Directors are appointed for a term not exceeding four years by the General Meeting of Shareholders, which can also dismiss them at any time.
 An appointment or dismissal requires a simple majority of votes.
 The candidates for the office of Director who have not previously held that position in the Company must inform the Board of Directors of their candidacy at least two months before the Annual General Meeting.